The binomial name for a great white shark is Carcharodon carcharias.

 Great white sharks are commonly found along the coasts of Australia, South Africa, California and the northeastern United States.
 They can also be found the Azores, Brazil, the Caribbean, northwestern Africa, eastern Africa, the Seychelles, Madagascar, Mauritius, Sri Lanka, northern Australia, New Caledonia, the Philippines and Hawaii.

-The great white shark is carnivore and considered an apex predator.
+The great white shark is a carnivore and considered an apex predator.

 Adult great white sharks prey on seals, sea lions, small whales and other medium to large marine animals.